 What you need

-choosing your chicks is the most important part of it all. after of course going though all the breeds that you might want to have in your yard or just choosing the cutest ones, you want to make sure you pick healthy chicks to begin with. some people like to get a sick chick and nurse it back to health but this more often than not ends in heartbreak. the worst of all is even if it does get better it will never be the best chicken it will always have its own issues and will probably not have a long life. you need to be able to tell a healthy chick from the unhealthy ones. there it a quick and easy way to tell they are healthy or not if they get up and run away from a hand or better just your for looking down at them. bright eyed and bushy bodied if another great sign but the first sign is a guarantee. if more than 50% of the chicks in the same bin as the ones you want to bring home just don't get those babies find a different seller there is something wrong with how they are feeding/caring for the chicks or there is something wrong with the chicks genetics. its better to wait then to have the heartbreak and waist of money.
+choosing your chicks is the most important part of it all. after of course going though all the breeds that you might want to have in your yard or just choosing the cutest ones, you want to make sure you pick healthy chicks to begin with. some people like to get a sick chick and nurse it back to health but this more often than not ends in heartbreak.
+Worst of all is even if it does get better it will never be the best chicken it will always have its own issues and will probably not have a long life. you need to be able to tell a healthy chick from the unhealthy ones. there it a quick and easy way to tell they are healthy or not if they get up and run away from a hand or better yet the run from you just for looking down at them. bright eyed and bushy bodied is another great sign but the first sign is a guarantee. if more than 50% of the chicks in the same bin as the ones you want to bring home don't get up just don't get those babies find a different seller there is something wrong with how they are feeding/caring for the chicks or there is something wrong with the chicks genetics. its better to wait then to have the heartbreak and waist of money.

 SOMEWHERE TO PUT THEM